Async Satellite Tile Processing with Dask

 logger.info("Fetching tile %s | attempt %d", tile_id, attempt + 1, extra=extra)

-# Open as lazy Dask-backed array
+# Open as a lazy Dask-backed array; chunks bound worker memory (failure mode 2)

 da = xr.open_dataset(tile_url, engine="rasterio", chunks="auto").band_data